ntsh-oni/NeigeEngine/docs/scripting.md

 **init()** is a function that activates once at the entity's creation.
 It can be used to define variables usable by the rest of the script.

 ### update
 **update()** is a function that activates once per frame.
-Its number of activation per second heavily depends on the user's hardware and the application itself.
+Its number of activations per second heavily depends on the user's hardware and the application.
 It is recommended to use the [delta time](#deltatime) when the script depends on the number of frames per second.

 ### Entity
 Functions related to entities and their components.